WE STAND FOR

 Lane’s End is awarded the Eclipse Award of Merit.

-Lane’s End is named Leading Stud Farm in North America for 12th time.
+Lane’s End is named Leading Stud Farm in North America for the 12th time.

 Lane’s End is Keeneland’s Leading Consignor for the 24th time.